mark-watson/PythonAIBook/manuscript/Chess.md

 _precompute_moves()
 ```

 Knight and king moves are stored as flat lists of target squares.
-Sliding pieces (rook, bishop, queen) use *rays* — lists of squares extending in each direction from the origin.
+Sliding pieces (rook, bishop, queen) use *rays*: lists of squares extending in each direction from the origin.
 A ray lets us walk outward from a piece and stop as soon as we hit another piece, which is exactly how sliding-piece move generation works:

 ```python
 for ray in rays: